Sponsored by Visit Florida

 We enjoyed getting to know the people in this close community on a two-night stay in partnership with Visit Florida, making sure to pack in as much fun that we could handle.

 Where is Sebring, Florida?

 The city of Sebring is located in Central Florida.
-Its location is quite ideal – 2 hours from Martin County (where we arrived from); 1.5 hours to Punta Gorda, (where we were going); 2 hours from Orlando and 3 hours from Miami.
+Its location is quite ideal – 2 hours from Martin County (where we arrived from); 1.5 hours to Punta Gorda, Fort Myers and Tampa; 2 hours from Orlando, and 3 hours from Miami.

 It’s also located on Lake Jackson, one of the many lakes in the area.
 There are several sandy beaches for a relaxed experience swimming, picnicking, or fishing.

 It’s surrounded by other Old-Style Florida towns just a 20-minute drive in either direction like the charming Avon Park and the “Interesting” Lake Placid.